-- addressed, and most importantly the child's situation improves.
-This will initially be followed up with the social care worker leading the referral or Local Authority Designated Safeguarding Officer3 - If a child is in immediate danger or is at risk of harm a referral will be made to children's social care and/or the police immediately.
+- When a child is in immediate danger or is at risk of harm a referral will be made to children's social care and/or the police immediately.
 Anybody can make a referral. - Where referrals are not made by the DSL, the DSL will be informed as soon as possible.